jostylr/event-when/newREADME.md

 __arguments__

 * `ev` The event string on which to call handler f
 * `f` The handler f.
 This can be a function, an action string, an array of handler types, or a handler itself.
 * `context` What the this should be set to.
+Defaults to `null`.

 __return__

 The Handler which should be used in `.off` to remove the handler, if desired.

 ---
 <a name="off"></a>
-### off(str/array events, handler fun, bool nowhen) --> emitter
+### off(str/array/fun/reg events, handler fun, bool nowhen) --> emitter

 This removes handlers.